Berg0162/Zwift-Control/README.md

 ## Mapping of 2 buttons to game actions
 The code has implemented a limited set of the official mapping of keyboard shortcuts during the Zwift game: [see keyboard shortcuts](https://support.zwift.com/en_us/keyboard-shortcuts-rkGrgwd4B)<br>
 Default Zwift keyboard mapping is one key to one action!
-The present code allows for 3 actions mapped to one key, since it can detect the difference between a single button click, a double button click and a "long hold" button click (longer than 0.5 second).
+The present code allows for 3 actions mapped to one key, since it can detect the difference between a single button click, a double button click and a "long" button click (longer than 0.5 second).
 Each of these will initiate a different game action.<br>
-In addition the Zwift game knows two different modes in the game: Freeride/Race and Workout mode.
+In addition the Zwift game knows two different modes: Freeride/Race and Workout mode.
 Some of the mappings will have only effect if in the "right" mode.
-The code will handle the different modes without your intervention, like is detailed hereafter:
+The code will handle the different modes without your intervention, as detailed hereafter:

-### Freeride/Race
+### Freeride/Race mode
 |Action|Button #1|Button #2|
 |---------------|--------------------------|--------------------------|
 |One Click|Turn left at intersection|Turn right at intersection|